Insights Basics

 More about this later.

-These, in fact, are not part of the segment definition but are applied to the segments during analysis.
+These are not actually part of the segment definition; they are applied to the segments during analysis.

 Subsegments

-When we refer to a subsegment, we talk about the sub-definitions of users who make up the segment.
+When we refer to a subsegment, we mean one of the sub-definitions of users that make up the segment.
 The best way to explain it is with an example.
 The following segment has two subsegments:

 - Users who performed a

-As you will see later in funnels, retention insights will greatly benefit from subsegments.
+As you will see later, funnels and retention insights benefit greatly from subsegments.

 You can add as many subsegments as you want.